Nutzzz/Civ5-EthnicDiversity/readme.txt

 - add danrell's akazonae as lancer for Japan
 - add hangman's Inca axeman as a second longswordsman model
 - add Nomad or What's conversions of Bakuel's Berbers for Morocco
-- add Snafusmith's F-4 jets for Egypt, Japan, Korea, and Ottomans [Q? and Greece ???]
+- add Snafusmith's F-4 jets for Egypt, Japan, Korea, and Ottomans [Q?]
+(F-4 for Greece instead of A-7?)
 - add Sukritact's Ogichida as musketman for Native North American civs
 - add Wolfdog's Qizilbash as lancer for Persia
 - add Wolfdog's conversion of TheCoyote's A-7 Corsair II as jet fighter for Greece, Portugal and Siam
 - add zwei833's Schwaben reskin of bernie14's longswordsman as an additional model for Germany
-- add zwei833's Bohemian reskin of bernie14's longswordsman for Prague and Bratislava
-- [test] add danrell's warrior monk as inquisitor for Asian civs
-- [test] add Kwadjh's conversion of the assassin as inquisitor for Middle Eastern and Central Asian civs
-- [test] add Ho229 (world war II prototype) as stealth bomber for Germany
-- [test] add V1 Rocket as guided missile for Germany
-- [Q?] should Austria use more German units, etc.?
+- add zwei833's Bohemian reskin of bernie14's longswordsman for Prague and Bratislava [test] add danrell's warrior monk as inquisitor for Asian civs [test] add Kwadjh's conversion of the assassin as inquisitor for Middle Eastern and Central Asian civs [test] add Ho229 (world war II prototype) as stealth bomber for Germany [test] add V1 Rocket as guided missile for Germany [Q?] should Austria use more German units, etc.?

 v.28 beta 2 (Aug 23, 2015):
 - add Civitar's Anishinaabe Midew medicine man as missionary for Native North American civs